a11599/mod/README.md

 - [NASM](https://www.nasm.us/) to compile assembly source code to linkable objects.
 - [Open Watcom](http://www.openwatcom.org/) to make the project and link the executable binary.

-The build toolchain is also available for Linux, but I only build under DOS and Windows.
+The build toolchain is also available for Linux, but the build system only supports DOS and Windows.

 Download and install the dependencies, then: